AratioD/takenotes/README.md

 npm install<br/>
 npm run dev<br/>
 download https://www.postman.com/ <br/>
-Please take prepared postman JSON file from the repository for testing <br/>
+Please see Postman's setting file in the repository.<br/>

 # Create a new ticket
 http://localhost:3000/ticket

 An example of RAW JSON input by Postman